Programmatically Accessing Cloud Photo APIs

 This is a short evaluation on whether one can perform a series of basic tasks using the APIs that cloud photo services provide.

-We are imagining a scenario, where a mobile app user might want to retrieve a list of photos that they have previously stored on a cloud platform in order to review the photos, edit and delete them.
+We imagine a scenario in which a mobile app user wants to retrieve a list of photos that they have stored on a cloud platform to review, edit, or delete them.

 The cloud photo providers in question are: